jqcwhw/MultiFunctionalLauncher/replit.md

 ## Overview

 This is a full-stack web application designed to manage multiple Roblox accounts and instances.
-The application provides a comprehensive dashboard for monitoring and controlling Roblox game instances, with features for account management, instance lifecycle control, activity logging, and system monitoring.
+It provides a comprehensive dashboard for monitoring and controlling Roblox game instances, offering features for account management, instance lifecycle control, activity logging, and system monitoring.
+The project leverages proven techniques for multi-instance functionality, including UWP package cloning and mutex bypass methods, aiming to provide a robust and anti-detection capable solution for managing multiple Roblox game instances.
+It also integrates enhancements for performance monitoring, automation, and tracking of the PS99 developer ecosystem.

+## User Preferences

+Preferred communication style: Simple, everyday language.

 ## System Architecture